Stephanie Banchero

 Before coming to Joyce, Stephanie was national education reporter for the Wall Street Journal and, before that, spent 13 years covering K-12 education for the Chicago Tribune.
 Her nationally recognized reporting has received first-place awards from the National Education Writers Association and the Missouri School of Journalism.
 She also received the Harry Chapin Media Award and an honorable mention from the Casey Journalism Center on Children and Families.
 She was awarded a prestigious one-year Knight Fellowship in journalism at Stanford University.

 Stephanie holds a bachelor’s degree in Communications from the University of Utah and a master’s degree in Journalism from Columbia University Graduate School of Journalism.
 She is a past president of the National Education Writers Association and is a member of the Spencer Education Journalism Fellowship Board.
-Stephanie is a Top Chef aspirant and die-hard Utah Jazz fan.
+Stephanie is a Top Chef aspirant, an enthusiastic electric guitar player, and die-hard Utah Jazz fan.

 “Education is the most powerful weapon which you can use to change the world.” –Nelson Mandela